 Elliott’s Oyster House is located at 1201 Alaskan Way, Seattle, WA 98101, USA.

 I wouldn’t say there’s just one special cafe for coffee in Seattle.
 That’s because Seattle is well known for its coffee – from huge companies like Starbucks, Seattle’s Best Coffee, and Tully’s to smaller cafes like Slate and Milstead & Co.

 Most tourists in Seattle flock to the original Starbucks in Pike Place Market, but I prefer the smaller cafes.
-Seattle Coffee Works is just a few steps from the Starbucks and offers a much more personalized experience.
+Seattle Coffee Works is just a few steps from Starbucks and offers a much more personalized experience.

 Coffee shops are located all over Seattle.

 We really enjoy going to Art of the Table for a special occasion meal.
 The food there is art.